Gabriela Spanic

-Spanic has been signed to Televisa, Telemundo and TV Azteca.
+Spanic has been signed to Televisa, Telemundo,TV Azteca, and Venevision.

 Early life

 Spanic was born in Caracas and raised in Ortiz, to Croatian father Casimiro Spanic and Venezuelan mother Norma Utrera.
 She has a twin sister, Daniela Spanic, one younger sister, Patricia, and a younger brother, Antonio.
 She studied Psychology in Caracas at Andrés Bello Catholic University for a year but left university to pursue an acting career.

 Career

-Spanic's career started in 1992 when she joined the Miss Venezuela contest, representing her home state, Guárico, which served as a platform to launch her acting career, with appearances in Venezuelan telenovelas such as Morena Clara, where she portrayed the villain Linda Prado.
+Spanic's career started in 1992 when she joined the Miss Venezuela 1992 contest, representing her home state, Guárico, The contest served as a platform to launch her acting career even though it was won by Milka Chulina it led to appearances in Venezuelan telenovelas such as Morena Clara, where she portrayed the villain Linda Prado.

 In 1994, Spanic had her first leading role in the telenovela Como Tu Ninguna, which aired for two years and became one of the largest novelas of the country and had an enormous success, including internationally.

 After playing Amaranta in Todo por tu Amor (1997), Spanic moved to Mexico, where she acted in La usurpadora (1998), portraying twins Paola and Paulina, which came to worldwide success when the novela was transmitted to more than 125 countries around the world and became one of the most popular telenovelas in the Spanish-speaking world.
 La Usurpadora was the first novela to win more than 20 points in the grid of the TV American audience.

 In 2000 Gabriela Spanic co-hosted the OTI Festival in its last edition, which was held in Acapulco.

 Spanic acted in other Televisa productions such as Por Tu Amor (1999), and La intrusa (2001), before signing with Telemundo, starring in La venganza (2002), Prisionera (2004) and Tierra de pasiones (2006).